a-marugan/AI4Everyone-Rescue/System Setup.md

 ```
 git push
 ```
 Congratulations!
 You have now pushed code into the repository and you should be able to see it on GitHub.
 It is good practice to not merge accept your own code.
+Further information on git commands can be found here [LINK](https://www.atlassian.com/git/glossary#commands)